 João brought up the breakfast bag after the chores were done.
 I was looking forward to eating more of those cookies — just the thought of it was making me giddy.
-But giddy soon turned to grumpy when I saw there were only crackers in the bag.
+But giddy quickly turned to grumpy when I saw there were only crackers in the bag.

 “No more cookies?”
 I asked, my hopes in the gutter.